 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 7750M are massively better than the Intel HD Graphics 4600 Mobile.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 7750M are significantly better than the Intel HD Graphics 4600 Mobile.

 The Graphics 4600 was released over a year more recently than the Radeon HD 7750M, and so the Graphics 4600 is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the Radeon HD 7750M.

 The Radeon HD 7750M has 1024 MB video memory, but the Graphics 4600 does not have an entry, so the two GPUs cannot be reliably compared in this area.

-The HD Graphics 4600 Mobile has 80 Shader Processing Units and the Radeon HD 7750M has 512.
-However, the actual shader performance of the Graphics 4600 is 392 and the actual shader performance of the Radeon HD 7750M is 332.8.
-The Graphics 4600 having 59.2 better shader performance is not particularly notable, as altogether the Radeon HD 7750M performs better when taking into account other relevant data means that the Radeon HD 7750M delivers a significantly smoother and more efficient experience when processing graphical data than the Graphics 4600.
+The HD Graphics 4600 Mobile has 20 Shader Processing Units and the Radeon HD 7750M has 512.
+However, the actual shader performance of the Graphics 4600 is 108 and the actual shader performance of the Radeon HD 7750M is 250.
+The Radeon HD 7750M having 142 better shader performance and an altogether better performance when taking into account other relevant data means that the Radeon HD 7750M delivers a significantly smoother and more efficient experience when processing graphical data than the Graphics 4600.

 The Graphics 4600 transistor size technology is 6 nm (nanometers) smaller than the Radeon HD 7750M.
 This means that the Graphics 4600 is expected to run very slightly cooler and achieve higher clock frequencies than the Radeon HD 7750M.